MooersLab/writing-log-docx/README.md

 ## Introduction
 Use this writing log in parallel to the main writing project document to track your progress and record your plans.

 The writing log is a document that is external to the manuscript.
-It is used to store the plans and progress made on a one manuscript.
+It stores the plans and progress made on one manuscript.
-It is tool for enhancing your focus and sustaining forward momentum on the writing project.
+It is a tool for enhancing your focus and sustaining momentum on the writing project.
-It is also tool that ease re-engagement in an interrupted writing project.
+It is also a tool that eases re-engagement in an interrupted writing project.
-The writing log is like a master thinking document or second brain for a writing project.
+The writing log is like a master thinking document or a second brain for a writing project.

 Instructions for using the writing log are found in the annotations in the template.
 You can delete these after they are no longer needed.